Richard937cch/IA_Final/README.md

 。Instantiate actual prefab to generate actual map.<br>
 ## Main agent - Adventurer(yellow):<br>
 。Script is based on NPBehave and the "Enemybehaviour.cs" proved in the NPBehave asset.<br>
+。An Adventurer is spawned randomly on the dirt grid of the map.<br>
 ## Enemy agent - Forest Spirit(red):<br>
 。Script is based on NPBehave and the "Enemybehaviour.cs" proved in the NPBehave asset.<br>
+。Enemies are spawned randomly on the dirt grids of the map.<br>
+。IF Adventurer is nearby(7.5f) but not attacking, enemies become red and chase the Adventurer.<br>
+。IF Adventurer is nearby(7.5f) and attacking, enemies stay red but run away from the Adventurer.<br>
+。IF Adventurer is NOT nearby, enemies stay stationary and become invisible.<br>